raulp2007/raulp2007/README.md

 I'm a Robotic/AI student
 </h2>

-<p align="center">I like the way the programming world can directly interact with the real world, and I found the gateway between these two worlds through robotics.
-I like to think outside the box.</p>
+<p align="center">I like the way programming can directly interact with the real world, and I found the gateway between these two worlds through robotics.<br>I like to think outside the box.</p>

 ### 🤝 Connect with me: